younes-mirinezhad/Scrips/Cuda_CudNN/Ubuntu_20.04/11.1.1/README.md

 --------------------

-3: run "Intall_CUDA_Toolkit" script
+3: run "1_Intall_CUDAToolkit" script
-4: run "Install_NvidiaDriver" script
+4: run "2_Install_NvidiaDriver" script
 5: Reboot system to use nvidia driver
-6: run "Intall_Test_CudNN" script
+6: run "3_IntallAndTest_CudNN" script
 7: If you see the successful message, The test has been passed and you are ready to use CUDA and CUDNN

 --------------------